 - Baby Box University membership card

 Where did the baby boxes come from?Expectant mothers in Finland don't need to worry about their baby's first bed.
 That's because they are given a baby box by the state, which not only contains supplies for the baby like bibs, nappies and bathing products, but also comes with a small mattress for the baby to sleep on.

 Parents in Finland have been using the box and small mattress as the baby's first bed for decades, but the trend has been spreading to other countries in recent years, and now it's been introduced in UK hospitals.

-What are the benefits of a baby box?The pilot project will see about 800 boxes being given to women who give birth at Queen Charlotte's and Chelsea Hospital in London in the next few months, on a first come, first served basis.
-The initiative is in collaboration with an American company that now sells baby boxes to parents all over the world, Baby Box Co.
+What are the benefits of a baby box?The initiative is in collaboration with the Baby Box Co. which partners with hospitals, government agencies and non-profit organizations to provide Baby Boxes, quality products, resources and ongoing education to families on a large scale.
 The boxes are a great help for expectant parents who may be overwhelmed with everything they need to get for their babies, and also a way to make sure babies have a bed to sleep in when they're taken home.